Bloch Healing: an effective approach to therapy for people with disabilities*

 There are many different ways of conducting psychotherapy, reflecting different theories about the causes of human suffering and about the most helpful way to help people with these.

-What is ‘Person-Centered’ Therapy?
+What is ‘Person-Centred’ Therapy?

-Person-centered therapy is probably the most influential of the various modern therapeutic models.
+Person-centred therapy is probably the most influential of the various modern therapeutic models.
 It is based on the evidence from scientific research that shows that when genuine and deep relating takes place between therapist and client, then the client becomes gradually more able to “be themselves” in the relationship and to risk relating more openly with the therapist.
 Many studies have shown that psychological health depends on these abilities.

 Although the opportunity to talk through problems is often helpful, all of the evidence shows that it is the quality of the relationship that develops between therapist and client that is the most important factor in successful therapy.
 Therapists that foster trusting relationships with their clients are generally those who are the most worthy of trust (they tend to be genuine, empathic and kind in the therapeutic relationship) and are the most open to relating deeply with their clients.
 For these reasons, relational person-centred therapists are at all times seeking to become as worthy of trust and as open to deeper relating with their client in the healing relationship as they are able to be.